Skip to main content

 Initiative Details

 The CASC Research Task Force was established in 2025 to evaluate and highlight the social and economic contributions of the informal STEM learning (ISL) sector.
-Its overarching goal is to leverage collective impact to strengthen the ISL ecosystem and build a more compelling case for funding and long-term resiliency.
+Its overarching goal is to leverage collective impact to strengthen the ISL ecosystem and build a more compelling case for sustained funding and long-term resiliency.
 Collective impact is an approach where organizations commit to a common agenda, shared measurements, and mutually beneficial activities, all with the support of a backbone organization that facilitates continuous communication.

 The Schedule